-The Emergency Response Team is comprised of the Associate Dean of Administration, the Public Safety Director, the Human Resource Director, the Director of Institutional Advancement, the Associate Dean of Students, the Director of Finance and Budget and the Chief Information Officer.
+The Emergency Response Team is comprised of the Associate Dean of Administration, the Public Safety Director, the Human Resource Director, the Director of Institutional Advancement, the Associate Dean of Students, and the Chief Information Officer.
 The composition of the group is subject to change.

-For the purposes of this policy, a significant emergency or dangerous situation involves an immediate threat to the health or safety of students or employees occurring on campus.
+For the purposes of this policy, a significant emergency or dangerous situation involves an immediate threat to the health or safety of students, employees and visitors occurring on campus.
 In the event of an emergency, the Law School will initiate and provide, without delay, immediate notifications to the appropriate segment(s) of the University community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students, employees and visitors.
+This notification can take the form of a building announcement, email blast and or CUNY Alert.